How does the money work?

 Once you know how much you have going out each week or month you can add up all your expenditure for the year.
 This tells you how much you need to earn, after tax and National Insurance, to live the life you want to lead.

-It’s quite common when you are starting out that you do other non-industry work alongside your screen sector work – this work can provide you with valuable behavioural skills relevant to the sector in addition to much-needed income.
+It’s quite common when you are starting out that you do other non-industry work alongside your screen sector work – this work can provide you with valuable professional skills relevant to the sector in addition to much-needed income.

 To keep your finances in order it’s a good idea to separate your personal banking from business banking.
 In this way you can easily identify your income together with any allowable expenses that you’ve incurred during the year as they will all have gone through your business account.